ptarmiganlabs/ctrl-q/README.md

 This example will

 1. Import 3 apps from QVF files.
 Definitions of which files to import are stored in an Excel file.
-2. Set tags and custom properties for the imported apps.
+   1. Tags and custom properties will be set for the apps.
+   2. New app owners will be set.
+   3. The apps will be published to streams.
-3. Create reload tasks based on definitions in same Excel file (but on a different sheet).
+2. Create reload tasks based on definitions in same Excel file (but on a different sheet).
-4. The reload tasks will be associated with the previously imported apps.
+3. The reload tasks will be associated with the previously imported apps.
-5. The reload tasks will be linked in a task chain.
+4. The reload tasks will be linked in a task chain.
+5. Some imported tasks will be triggered by already existing Sense tasks while others will be triggered by newly created tasks.
+6. There will be a 2 second delay after each QVF file has finished uploading, to reduce load on the Sense server.

 The task import command looks like this in PowerShell: